Prag8855/aab/content/experts/mike-woodiwiss.md

 Picture: experts/photos/mike_woodiwiss.jpg
 ---

-Mike is a health insurance broker at Spectrum International.
+Mike is was a health insurance broker at Spectrum International.
+He passed away.